daverosoff/PreTeXtual/README.md

 issue](https://github.com/daverosoff/PreTeXtual/issues) with questions about how to accomplish this.
 A future release will support use of the build systems without Vagrant, which is preferable for any Mac OS or Linux users who might want to use the build systems for convenience.
+Users with custom stylesheets ("thin xsl") will also benefit.

 As you continue with the installation, it would be good to [visit this README in a browser](https://packagecontrol.io/packages/PreTeXtual) so that you can